 Cash Balance Pension Plans

 Cash Balance plans can help cut tax bills, which is often attractive to the older business owner looking to bump their retirement savings up.
 Contribution limits in Cash Balance plans are generous and increase with age.
-Whereas with 401(k) plans contributions for participants 50 and older are limited to $57,500, with Cash Balance plans a business owner 60 or over can contribute over $200,000 annually.
+Whereas 401(k) plans for participants 50 and older are limited to $63,500*, a business owner may potentially contribute over $200,000 annually.